Kurento/kurento/source/user/troubleshooting.rst

     It is recommended to start recording only after media arrives, either to the endpoint that is the source of the media connected to the recorder, to the recorder itself, or both.
 Users may use the MediaFlowIn and MediaFlowOut events, and synchronize the recording with the moment media comes in.
 In any case, nothing will be stored in the file until the first media packets arrive.

-Follow this checklist to see if everything is correctly configured:
+Follow this checklist to see if any of these problems is preventing the RecorderEndpoint from working correctly:

 - The RecorderEndpoint is configured for both audio and video, but only video (or only audio) is being provided by the application.
 - Availability of audio/video devices at recorder client initialization, and just before starting the recording.